methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-11-04-ubuntu-utm-homebrew-network-graphing.md

 ---
   title: Ubuntu UTM Homebrew -- Part 2 - Network Graphing
   date: 2012-11-04 10:19:55
+excerpt: "In this previous post we setup the initial UTM (Unified Threat Management).
+In this quick guide we will be setting up network traffic graphing.
+We want..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In [this](https://everythingshouldbevirtual.com/ubuntu-utm-homebrew "http\://everythingshouldbevirtual.com/ubuntu-utm-homebrew") previous post we
 setup the initial UTM (Unified Threat Management).
 In this quick guide we will